mozilla/spade/docs/architecture.rst

 ``spade.view.urls``
 -------------------

 The URL configuration for the site.
-Currently the only enabled URLs are a placeholder home page and the Django admin at ``/admin/``.
-The latter is a useful way to explore and modify the contents of the database.

-Run ``python manage.py runserver`` to fire up a development web server and view these two URLs in your browser at ``http://localhost:8000/``.
+Run ``python manage.py runserver`` to fire up a development web server and view the app in your browser at ``http://localhost:8000/``.

 ``spade.view.views``
 --------------------

 Contains the Django view functions.
-Currently contains only one, for the placeholder home page.